city-trip

 Traveltip Chinatowns in The Netherlands

-Lonely Planet published in travel tips and articles category, some of the World’s best Chinatowns.
-The Netherlands most famous Chinatown is located in the former Red Light district of capital city Amsterdam, a major tourist attraction for decades.
-Amsterdam is also featured in Lonely Planet’s Best in Travel: Top Ten Cities.
+Lonely Planet published, in the travel tips and articles category, some of the World’s best Chinatowns.
+The Netherlands most famous Chinatown is located in the former Red Light District of the capital city, Amsterdam.
+For decades, it has been a prominent tourist attraction in Amsterdam.
+Listed in Lonely Planet’s Best in Travel: Top Ten Cities.

 Important events to watch:

-While here visit Den Haag, Chinatown in The Hague take a peek at this album of Chinatown Den Haag website.
-It has followed the example of Chinatown London with a Chinese Gate.
-A significant entrance of Chinatown connecting directly with The Hague City Centre shopping area and historical sights for leisurely strolls.
-It has many events during the week and weekends to visit and engage, lots of top attractions, landmarks and tours.
-I recommend to sign up for the guided tour at famously Binnenhof where the Dutch Prime-Minister resides in the turret at the corner of the Hofvijver.
-For a concise overview of sightseeing highlights read the info on the holland-hotel link.
+Next visit is Den Haag and Chinatown in The Hague Take a peek at this album on the Chinatown Den Haag website.
+It has followed the example of Chinatown, London, with a Chinese Gate.
+A significant entrance to Chinatown connects directly with The Hague City Centre shopping area and historical sights for leisurely strolls.
+Throughout the week and on weekends, there are a variety of events to watch and participate in.
+Aside from various well-known sites, landmarks, and tours.
+I recommend signing up for the guided tour at the Dutch Parliament building known as Binnenhof.
+This is where the Dutch Prime Minister resides in the turret at the corner of the Hofvijver.
+For a concise overview of sightseeing highlights, read the information on the holland-hotel link.

-De Westkruiskade is located in Rotterdam city centre and conveniently near Central Station, due to the neglect of city planning in the past Katendrecht saw most of its proprietors move out due to loss of business customers and visitors.
-New entrepreneurs started their business closer to the city with a new Chinatown named Kruiskade, however it is delusive next to Chinese this neighbourhood also includes Dutch, Antillian, Suriname and African residents with many Oriental shops, restaurants and supermarkets catering to multi-cultural shoppers and attracting visitors on City day-trips.
+De Westkruiskade is located in Rotterdam’s city centre and conveniently near Central Station.
+Due to the neglect of city planning in the past, Katendrecht saw most of its proprietors move out.
+Due to the loss of business customers and visitors.
+New entrepreneurs started their businesses closer to the city with a new Chinatown named Kruiskade.
+However, it is elusive that next to Chinese, this neighbourhood also includes Dutch, Antillian, Surinamese, and African residents.
+With many Oriental shops, restaurants, and supermarkets catering to multi-cultural shoppers and attracting visitors on City day trips.

-Enjoy great Chinese and other Asian cuisines in Chinatowns explore Amsterdam, The Hague and Rotterdam.
+Enjoy great Chinese and other Asian cuisines in Chinatowns in Amsterdam, The Hague, and Rotterdam.
 Discover these Cities and have a great time with their offerings!